Mastering Cross-Device Click Tracking Unlocking User Journeys

 According to Heap, cross-device tracking uses sophisticated attribution technology to track individual user’s journeys across multiple devices.

-How Cross-Device Tracking Works Unveiling the Methods
+How Cross-Device Tracking Works: Unveiling the Methods

 Ever wondered how websites seem to "remember" you even when you switch from your phone to your laptop?
 It's not magic – it's cross-device tracking at work!